Information We Collect About You

 Under these agreements we may disclose all the information we collect, as described previously, to companies that perform marketing or other services on our behalf or to other financial institutions with whom we have joint marketing agreements.
 To protect our members' privacy, we only work with companies that agree to maintain strong confidentiality protections and limit the use of the information we provide.
 We do not allow these companies to sell the member information we provide to other third parties.

 If you terminate your membership with the Credit Union, we will not share information we have collected about you, except as permitted or required by law.

 How We Protect Information

-We restrict access to non-public personal information about you to those employees who have a specific business purpose in utilizing your data.
-Our employees are trained in the importance of maintaining confidentiality and member privacy.
-We maintain physical, electronic, and procedural safeguard for your non-public personal information.
+We restrict access to non-public personal information about you to those employees who have a specific business purpose to utilize your data.
+Our employees and officials are trained in the importance of maintaining confidentiality and member privacy.
+We maintain physical, electronic, and procedural safeguards for your non-public personal information.

 What Members Can Do to Help

 The Credit Union is committed to protecting the privacy of its members.
 Members can help by following these simple guidelines:

 - Protect your account numbers, card numbers, PINs (personal identification numbers) and passwords.
 NEVER keep your PIN with your debit or credit card.
 This can provide the access to your accounts if your card is lost or stolen.